feather-design-system/feather-design-system/docs/Components/BackButton/README.md

 ---
 title: "Back Button"
 pre: "@featherds/back-button"
-description: "This is a generic control that will allow the user to go back to a previous page.
-This is not intended to be a breadcrumb style of navigation, but simply provides a mechanism to return to a logical position within the transaction."
+description: "A generic button that allows the user to go back to a previous page."
 lang: en-US
 tags: ["BackButton", "Back-Button", "component"]
 layout: ComponentLayout